Pedro-Samuel-Rodriguez-Caudillo/cima/conductor/tracks/presentation_resilience_20251223/plan.md

 Implement the foundational structures for catching and displaying errors globally.

 - [x] Task: Create custom `MainLayout` error handling logic to differentiate between Public and Admin users. c2afd99
-- [ ] Task: Implement a reusable `ErrorDetail` component that shows friendly messages to all, but an expandable stack trace for Admins.
+- [x] Task: Implement a reusable `ErrorDetail` component that shows friendly messages to all, but an expandable stack trace for Admins.
+3c02826
-- [ ] Task: Configure the Blazor `ErrorBoundary` at the root level to catch unhandled lifecycle exceptions.
+- [~] Task: Configure the Blazor `ErrorBoundary` at the root level to catch unhandled lifecycle exceptions.
 - [ ] Task: Conductor - User Manual Verification 'Infrastructure and Global Handling' (Protocol in workflow.md)

 ## Phase 2: Component-Level Isolation